Biden, Putin Face Off In Tense Geneva Summit - UrduPoint

 Biden, Putin Face Off In Tense Geneva Summit

-President Joe Biden and President Vladimir Putin face off Wednesday at a tense Geneva summit, where ghosts of the Cold War will hover over modern-day US concerns about Russian cyber attacks and what the White House sees as a dangerous authoritarian drift
+Joe Biden and Vladimir Putin face off Wednesday at a tense Geneva summit, where ghosts of the Cold War will hover over modern-day US concerns about Russian cyberattacks and what the White House sees as a dangerous authoritarian drift

 The setting -- a sumptuous villa overlooking Lake Geneva -- may be picturesque, but a gruelling diplomatic face-off awaits.

+US President Biden arrived in Geneva on Tuesday, but his Russian counterpart Putin touched down at the city's airport just over half an hour before the summit was due to start at 1:00 pm (1100 GMT).

-Up to five hours of talks are planned, starting at around 1:00 p.m.
-(1100 GMT), with no break for meals.
-Putin is due to arrive first, then Biden, with Swiss President Guy Parmelin acting as host.
+Putin is due to arrive first at the villa, then Biden, with Swiss President Guy Parmelin acting as host during the talks, scheduled to last up to five hours.

 "There will be no breaking of bread," he said, speaking on condition of anonymity.